jiin-son/credit_card_fraud_detection/README.md

 Some findings from EDA Analysis:
 - Variable V17, V14, V12, V10, V16 show high correlation value with the 'Class' (target) variable.
 Also, KDE plots show the distinct shapes for 0s and 1s for these variables.
 - The target variable (Class) is highly imbalanced, where geneuine transaction is 284315 and the fraudulent transaction is 492.
 Classification were designed around the assumption of an equal number of examples for each class.
-This results in models that have poor predictive performance, specifically minority class (fraudulent transaction, in this case).
-For this kind of fraud problems, we are looking for predictive power especially for minority class (fraud cases).
+Thus, imbalanced data could result in poor predictive performance, specifically for predicting minority class (fraudulent transaction, in this case).
 To reduce the classification error for minority class, **oversampling** technique will be used during the modeling process.

 ***
 ### from Feature Selection Analysis: